oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

 Watch a preview of "*LiveLabs - Oracle Database Vault (May 2022)*" [](youtube:M5Kn-acUHRQ)

 ### Objectives
-- Enable Database Vault in the container and `PDB1` pluggable database
+- Configure and enable Database Vault in the container and `PDB1` pluggable database
 - Protect sensitive data using a Database Vault realm
 - Safeguard service accounts using Trusted Path
 - Prevent accidents in production application schemas
+- Create a break glass role to enable application data access
 - Create unified audit policies
 - Test Database Vault Controls with Simulation mode
 - Protect pluggable databases from Container Admins